ThomPatterson/camera-preset-service/README.md

 Run with `node index.js`.
 This will create a server listening on port 8080.

+See [camera-preset-service](https://cloud.docker.com/u/thompatterson/repository/docker/thompatterson/camera-preset-service) on DockerHub to run this project in a container.

-Check which presets you already have created on the camera.
+#### Check which presets you already have created on the camera.
 ```
 $ curl -s "http://localhost:8080/" | jq
 {